Nozbe/NoOffice.org/_book/write.md

 And when you're not around, like on vacation or something, people don't have to bother you with messages.
 They'll find stuff on their own.
 Because they know where this or that kind of stuff usually is.

-### Recurring subjects or guidelines - write them up and refer people to them!
+### Recurring topics or guidelines - write them up and refer people to them!

 How often people want to talk to you about something you've already discussed in the past?
 If you're like me, far too many times!